Do you remember the Coffee Filter Roses I made this week?

 2. Easy Handmade Recipes.
 Technique: Layers of round coffee filters to create a full flower.
 This is the easiest technique that I found and she has a great tutorial for dying the filters different tints and assembly.
 This one is best if you want a big, full bouquet!

 3. Salvaged Whimsy.
 Technique: Rolled paper flowers.
 These were my favorite!
 The tutorial is easy to follow.
 You can use small or large round coffee filters.
 Cut a spiral shape out of the 3 or 4 coffee filters (together, to save time!) roll each one starting from the center and adding on a filter until you have the fullness you want.

 1. How to attach a stem: Hot glue a skewer to the base of the flower.

 2. Dye your flowers: You can dye your flowers with a water-color bath, tea, or in my case, red wine vinegar.
 (The smell went away after it dried.
 It wouldn’t be right to have a stinky rose.)
 Hang it upside down to dry.
 You can also use a hair dryer to speed up drying time.

 3. Finishing touch: You can curl some of the petals under by rolling the edges around a skewer.

-My husband and I can’t believe how realistic all of these turned out.
+I love how realistic these turned out and they won’t die.
+Bonus.
+You could even scent them with perfume or oil.
 Do you have a method for paper flowers?
-I would love to hear from you,
+I would love to hear about it,